T4m/FOSMessageBundle/Resources/doc/00-index.md

 =====================================

 The FOSMesageBundle is a bundle creating a bridge between the [FOSMessage library](https://github.com/tgalopin/FOSMessage) and Symfony.
-It extends the library to provide a full-features, easy to install and use messaging system.
+It extends the library to provide a full-featured, easy to install and easy to use use messaging system in any Symfony application.

 Installation
 ------------

-This bundle requires Symfony 2.1+ and is no tested with Symfony 2.0.X.
+This bundle requires Symfony 2.1+ and is not tested with Symfony 2.0.X.
 It could work or require some modifications but this version of Symfony won't be supported.

 ### Translations